jzwood/ledgerdemain/spec.md

 STRETCH GOALS
 - spells
-  - hedgerow: (saepe sepe : hedge, fence, enclosure, haye.)
+  - edgerow: (saepe sepe : hedge, fence, enclosure, haye.)
     - creates a 2 tile (topiary?) hedge that enemies must go around
         - duration is 2 seconds?
   - update spiderweb tile so that is just env trap for you or enemies